Automation Technician at Mechatronik Schule Winterthur – MSW, Winterthur, Switzerland

 “Switzerland has a very good education system.
-I am doing an apprenticeship as an automation technician, because I did not want to attend high school.
-Nevertheless, all doors are still open to me and I can go to college with the help of my vocational baccalaureate.”
+I’m doing an apprenticeship as an automation technician because I didn’t want to attend high school.
+Nevertheless, all doors are still open for me and I can go to college thanks to my vocational diploma.”

 Swiss Vocational Education and Training (VET)

 Apprenticeship training in Switzerland has a long-standing tradition.
 Today, VET is the predominant form of high school education in Switzerland.
 About 65% of all young people are in a VET program.
 Most VET courses are offered through the company-based dual-track system, so-called because there are two places of learning — a vocational school for general education and a host company for practical training.

 Education in Switzerland is a holistic system geared towards the needs of the labor market.
 It is largely due to VET that Switzerland has one of the lowest unemployment rates in the world, and that its companies are successful both at home and in the global marketplace.

 In Switzerland, VET programs of two, three or four years exist in approximately 230 occupations in all fields of industry, including commerce, hospitality and agriculture.
 Students are employed by a host company in their vocational area throughout the program.
 Those who wish to get a university degree following their apprenticeship may do so after fulfilling certain scholastic requirements.

 The strength of Switzerland’s VET system can be attributed to the following characteristics:

 - The system is strongly driven by companies and market.
 Theoretical instruction and practical training are directly linked to company requirements.